Blendify/blender-manual/blender_docs/manual/modeling/meshes/selecting/basics.rst

    | Hotkey:   :kbd:`B`, :kbd:`C`, and :kbd:`Ctrl-LMB` click and drag

-Region selection allows you to select groups of elements within a 2D region in your 3D view.
+Region selection allows you to select groups of elements within a 2D region in your 3D View.
 The region can be either a circle or rectangle.
 The circular region is only available in *Edit Mode*.
 The rectangular region, or *Border Select, is available in both *Edit Mode* and *Object Mode*.